ns4117/ceuy3013-project-template/README.md

 ch = Channel(b=160, zleft=2, zright=2, n=0.014, slope=0.0034, q=83700, y1=15, y2=17, alpha=1.05)
 ```

-Note that alpha was passed here since a value was given.
+Note that values were passed for the sideslopes since this is a *trapezoidal* channel, not a rectangular one.
+Also note that alpha was passed here since a value was given.
 If nothing is passed for alpha, it is assumed to be equal to 1.

 To calculate the distance between points 1 and 2, which have depths y1 and y2 respectively, use